JeanCloud365/blog/_posts/2020-06-05-using-microsoft-graph-as-smtp-server.md

 ---
 exerpt: "Microsoft Graph as a means of sending out mails with your application?
 It is possible!"
+tags: azure graph o365 office 365
 ---
-Microsoft Graph as a means of sending out mails with your application?
-It is possible!
+*Microsoft Graph as a means of sending out mails with your application?
+It is possible!*

 # The electronic mail, as old as time itself, or at least the sixties

 The need to send mails from an application as a means of notification is a very common thing.

-99.9% of the time, this need is fulfilled by dropping a SMTP server into the network and use the standard libraries that almost every coding language has to speak to it.
+99.9% of the time, this need is fulfilled by dropping a SMTP server into the network and using the standard libraries that almost every coding language has to speak to it.

-This approach is fine!
+This approach is fine, even for cloud-based apps!
 But... you still need to either:

 * Buy or rent a SMTP server, be it from an external vendor, or a local IT department
 * Configure it accordingly so that it is not marked as a haven for SPAM mail